-In this paper, we present \thesystem, a mathematical framework that can accurately estimate one-way latency distributions (for both uplink and downlink) inside the 5G RAN stack. \thesystem addresses the above challenges through extensive mathematical modeling of the latency sources at every layer in the RAN stack.
+In this paper, we present \thesystem, a mathematical framework that can accurately estimate one-way latency distributions (for both uplink and downlink) inside the 5G RAN. \thesystem addresses the above challenges through extensive mathematical modeling of the latency sources at every layer in the RAN.
 We take a system-level approach where we account for various protocol specifications, hardware constraints, and system implementation details and model the dependencies between various configuration parameters.
 Using these analytical models, \thesystem can output the latency for an instantiation of the variables and configuration parameters.
-To account for nondeterministic components, we collect measurements of non-deterministic variables from an actual 5G system to generate empirical distributions.\footnote{In cases where we lack open source access and cannot directly measure these variables (e.g., user equipment processing time), we learn an approximate distribution from latency measurements.} We then randomly sample these distributions to generate possible instantiations of the distribution.
+To account for nondeterministic components, we collect measurements of nondeterministic variables from an actual 5G system to generate empirical distributions.\footnote{In cases where we lack open-source access and cannot directly measure these variables (e.g., user equipment processing time), we learn an approximate distribution from latency measurements.} We then randomly sample these distributions to generate possible instantiations of the distribution.

-We also equip \thesystem with a configuration optimizer that can find the best configuration for the lowest latency the system can achieve under desired constraints.
-Through careful pruning, the optimizer can evaluate billions of configurations in a matter of minutes, which would be computationally infeasible using simulators like Matlab and ns-3. \thesystem allows us to answer questions like: How can we configure our 5G system to achieve the lowest uplink latency if we restrict our system to operate in the sub-\SI{6}{\giga\hertz} bands with a TDD pattern and grant-based scheduling?
-What are the different configurations that can satisfy \SI{0.5}{\milli\s} latency with 99.999\% reliability?
+We have also developed, within \thesystem, a configuration analyzer that identifies the set of configurations meeting specified latency requirements (e.g., minimum achievable latency or maximum latency under reliability constraints).
+Through careful pruning, the analyzer can evaluate billions of configurations in a matter of hours, which would be computationally infeasible using simulators like MATLAB and ns-3. \thesystem allows us to answer questions like: How can we configure our 5G system to achieve the lowest uplink latency if we restrict our system to operate in the sub-\SI{6}{\giga\hertz} bands with a TDD pattern and grant-based scheduling?
+What are the different configurations that can satisfy \SI{0.5}{\milli\s} latency with 99.99\% reliability?
 How reliably can we achieve \SI{1}{\milli\s} latency under a given configuration or traffic pattern?